 Both sides present evidence and make arguments, but the moderator has the power to render a decision.

 Like mediation, family law arbitration is voluntary.
 But in this case, the two sides agree in advance that any judgments are legally binding.

 Litigation in divorce is stressful, hectic, expensive, and presents a variety of other concerns.
 Fortunately, alternatives to this do exist, and mediation is one that many couples ending a marriage choose.
-It may not be the right fit for your specific situation, but it is an option worth consideration.
+It may not be the right fit for your specific situation, but it is an option worth considering.